 Glen Canyon National Park is your playground with our Jeep rentals at your disposal.
 Ride to locations like Burr Trail and the edge of the Grand Canyon, cruise across the scenic roads to campsites for overnight stays, and discover the perfect spot to swim and relax on the edge of the lake.
-Load up the supplies for your trip, and picnic in the bright sunlight.
-Remember to take your camera and witness a sunrise or a sunset on the horizon of one of the more unique landscapes in the world.
+Load up the supplies for your trip and picnic in the bright sunlight.
+Remember to take your camera and witness a sunrise or sunset on the horizon of one of the more unique landscapes in the world.
 There’s a reason Hollywood has made the Lake Powell area famous in movies, television, and advertisements: it’s simply beautiful.

 No matter the time of year you decide to rent one of our vehicles, we guarantee you will experience a one-of-a-kind journey across the deserts and plateaus around Lake Powell.

 Book one of our off-road Jeep rentals for the day or the whole week!
-For an affordable deal, rent a Jeep with a pontoon boat at a discounted price.
+For an affordable deal, rent a Jeep with a pontoon boat or PWC at a discounted price.
 However you want to experience Lake Powell, we’ve got the affordable rentals and superior customer service to make it a positive experience.

 One of the most amazing sights near Page, AZ, is the Glen Canyon Dam, a marvel of engineering and human ingenuity.
 Constructed in 1966, the second-largest dam in the United States was built into the durable sandstone walls of Glen Canyon.
 Tour the facility and see the eight giant turbines that create 4.5 billion kilowatt-hours of power, electricity that is used to light homes in Wyoming, Utah, Colorado, New Mexico, Arizona, Nevada, and even Nebraska!
 Spend time in the recreational area of the dam and grab a bite to eat before you go exploring.

 From Escalante, UT, to the western shore of Lake Powell, Hole-in-the-Rock gets its name from the narrow trails pioneers dug to cross the Colorado River.
-Blasting powder and good old-fashioned pickaxes created the passages in six weeks, and you can follow in their progress yourself with a bit of a hike to the area.
-Be aware that this area is for the fit and healthy, and you should be very careful should you choose to climb through the narrow passage.
+Blasting powder and good old-fashioned pickaxes created the passages in six weeks, and you can follow their progress yourself with a bit of a hike to the area.
+Be aware that this area is for the fit and healthy, and you should be very careful if you choose to climb through the narrow passage.
 Even so, it is worth the experience.
 The gorgeous red rock canyon itself is a reminder of the tough men and women that settled here.

-In September of 1883, a man named Cass Hite arrived in Glen Canyon with the purpose to find gold on the edges of the Colorado River.
+In September of 1883, a man named Cass Hite arrived in Glen Canyon to find gold on the edges of the Colorado River.
 He found it, and a gold rush followed.
 The history of the area named after the man alone is enough to make anyone excited to visit!
 At the north end of Lake Powell, explore the Colorado River through the gravel trails.
 Hike past the rocks that the Navajo and Anasazi tribes once called home.
-Whether you are a history buff or not, you will love the beauty Hite and the surrounding bluffs have to offer.
+Whether you are a history buff or not, you will love the beauty that Hite and the surrounding bluffs have to offer.

 Almost anything.
 Take your hiking gear and explore the trails, secure kayaks to the roof and traverse the Colorado River’s many water-cut canyons, or simply take a drive to the most photogenic spots around Lake Powell.
 You will be surprised at how far a four-by-four Jeep can take you.